knocklabs/docs/pages/send-notifications/triggering-workflows.md

 const knock = new Knock(process.env.KNOCK_API_KEY);

 await knock.notify("new-user-invited", {
-  // The user who performed the action
-  actor: "user_3",
   // The list of recipients
   recipients: ["user_1", "user_2"],
   // Data to be passed to the template